roIyat/hokachan/README.md

 Introduction
 ------------

-Search has been added to the board index.
-Next up will be pagination changes.
-I make it so that you can type the page number and you automatically go to that page. it will also say the page total count. the pagination currently will be removed.

 Dev 6 is coming along nicely.
 APC caching has been added again... well more like apcu caching and it works with php 7.0. the post form looks like 8chan.
 I fixed some code errors for 7.0 and possibly 7.1.
 The minify library got updated.
-More useless folders and files have been removed. the captcha iplementation works pretty good. lazy load makes it so that the site loading goes a lot smoother there are still some ajax issues but those can be fix in the future.
+More useless folders and files have been removed. the captcha iplementation works pretty good. lazy load makes it so that the site loading goes a lot smoother there are still some ajax issues but those can be fixed in the future.
-There still is a lot of work my priorities are dice rolling fix, report captcha re-implementation, looking into the anti-bot code I want to remove it but I don't like to touch the source code, and I think it's intertwined with the spam checks.

 Important Notice